-If a student has behaved in a way that warrants a suspension, members of the Academy Leadership Team may decide to internally exclude them for a fixed number of days in The Pastoral Centre.
+If a student has behaved in a way that warrants a suspension, members of the Academy Leadership Team may decide to internally exclude them for a fixed number of days in Tatton/Dunham.

-When a student is referred to The Pastoral Centre, they will arrive at the academy at 8:15am.
-They will remain in The Pastoral Centre 45 minutes after the finish time of their usual academy day (1 hour on a Wednesday).
-Whilst in The Pastoral Centre the student will be working on personalised work, aided by specialist staff.
-The student will not be allowed out at break or lunchtimes.
+When a student is referred to Tatton/Dunham, they will arrive at the academy at 8.25am.
+They will remain there for 45 minutes after the finish time of their usual academy day.
+Whilst in Tatton/Dunham the student will be working on personalised work, aided by specialist staff.

-Anyone in The Pastoral Centre following a referral for multiple days will receive a phone call home explaining why and giving a clear indication of further sanctions that might apply.
-A meeting with parents and carers will also take place.
-Failure to complete the referral to The Pastoral Centre to a satisfactory level will result in a further day or could lead to suspension.
+Anyone in Tatton/Dunham following a referral for multiple days will receive a phone call home explaining why and giving a clear indication of further sanctions that might apply.
+Where appropriate, a meeting with a Parent/Carer may also take place.
+Failure to complete the referral to Tatton/Dunham to a satisfactory level will result in a further day or could lead to suspension.
+This includes if a student leaves Tatton/Dunham without permission.

-Suspension or Permanent Exclusions
+Suspensions or Permanent Exclusions

 This is for the most serious incidents and will either be a suspension or permanent exclusion.
-A suspension of more than 5 days results in the student being referred to 6th day provision, either in The Pastoral Centre or an alternative provision in the London Borough of Bexley or suitable registered provision.
-The academy will provide work for any student who has been excluded for them to complete during their suspension.
+A suspension of more than 5 days results in the student being referred to 6th day provision, either in Tatton/Dunham or an alternative provision in the London Borough of Bexley, another Leigh Academies Trust Academy that is part of the LAT Inclusion Forum or suitable registered provision.
+The academy will provide work for any student who has been excluded for them to complete during their suspension via Google Classroom.

-If a student receives several suspensions and is at risk of being permanently excluded, they may be required to attend an informal governors' disciplinary hearing with their parents/guardians.
+If a student receives several suspensions and is at risk of being permanently excluded, they may be required to attend an informal governors' disciplinary hearing with their parents/carers.